“My hubby is stuck with me for another 15 years as long as I keep following doctor’s orders.”

 Heart patients clearly use humour to fulfill multiple functions, he adds – not all of which are necessarily positive.

-In the context of recovery following a cardiac event, for example, patients use humour to cope with the medical event, to socialize with their companion, but also to distance themselves from their companion.
+In the context of recovery following a cardiac event, for example, patients use humour:

 For instance, a patient joking about funeral arrangements, the medical procedure, or his/her companion’s lifestyle following the patient’s death, negatively predicted relationship satisfaction, which also negatively predicted health.